Typing in Yiddish on a Mac

 Finally, useful punctuation:

-• } and { will yield „ and “ respectively.
+• } and { will yield „ and “ respectively (if you actually want curly braces, press Option + [ or ]).

 I hope these instructions are enough to get you going!